 2. Reason – I had the opportunity to speak to a group of 11th Grade English classes recently.
 Many of them were pursuing careers or educations that would guarantee that they could earn a lot of money.
 I told them that if money was the reason they were pursuing the path then they would struggle on the path.
 My reason needs to be greater than financial gain.
 I have grasped this in my own journey – again- just recently.
 Having a deeper reason behind my actions makes the actions easier to sustain even when the circumstances are not lining up the way I expected.

 3. Smile – because smiling makes it a little easier and leaves everyone wondering.
 There are going to be things I can do nothing about.
 I could complain, but complaining accomplishes little more than depleting the ozone.
 Just today, with all of my refocused vigor, I went out to assess the garden.
 I noticed lots of “weeds” growing up around my lettuce bed.
 I pulled one and realized it was no weed.
 I then noticed the same invader in three other of our six square foot gardens.
-My FIL – unbeknownst to me or my son who were planting and growing in the garden – scattered turnip seeds.
+My FIL – unbeknownst to my son or myself while we were busy planting the garden – scattered turnip seeds EVERYWHERE.
 Keep in mind that we do not eat turnips.
 Now, we have an abundance of turnips AND all of our other crops are being crowded out.
 I confess I was mad and brought in the one that I pulled up so that I could complain.
-I soon realized that it was better for everyone if I smiled and let it go because nothing is going to change except my focus.
+I soon realized that it was better for everyone if I smiled and let it go because nothing is going to change except for my focus.

 4. Purpose – actions are not all good.
 Sometimes doing things just keeps me busy.
 There has to be purpose behind my actions if those actions are going to make a difference.
 My middle son has a habit of wandering around the house – just wandering not actually doing anything in the process.
 It drives me and my husband crazy because he needs to do something and quit wandering already!
 Actions with purpose are the ones that make a difference.